MP Estate Planning UK

 Importance of a Well-Drafted Will

-Here are some key benefits of having a well-drafted will:
+Here are the key benefits of having a well-drafted will as part of a broader estate plan:

-• Clarity and Control: A well-drafted will provides clear instructions on how your estate, including your family business, should be handled.
+• Clarity and Control: A well-drafted will provides clear instructions on how your estate should be handled, reducing the risk of intestacy rules applying — which could direct your business interests to unintended recipients under a rigid statutory formula.

 Involving Professional Advisors